 Howard County Arts Council Honors Howie Award Winners

-The Howard County Arts Council will honor its 2012 Howie Award winners at the 16th Annual Celebration of the Arts on Saturday, March 23, 2013, at the Peter and Elizabeth Horowitz Visual and Performing Arts Center, Howard Community College, Columbia, MD.
-The Celebration gala gives members of Howard County's arts, education, government, and business communities the opportunity to gather to honor individuals and businesses that have made significant contributions to the arts in Howard County.
+The Howard County Arts Council will honor its 2018 Howie Award winners at the 22nd Annual Celebration of the Arts on Saturday, March 23, 2019 at the Peter and Elizabeth Horowitz Visual and Performing Arts Center, Howard Community College, Columbia, MD.
+The Celebration gala provides an opportunity for members of Howard County's arts, education, government, and business communities to gather to honor individuals and businesses that have made meaningful contributions to the arts in Howard County.

 The Howie Awards are presented annually by the Arts Council to: an Outstanding Artist who has contributed a high level of talent and vision to the artistic life of the community; an Outstanding Arts Educator who has made an exceptional contribution to arts education in Howard County; and an Outstanding Business or Community Supporter that has made a significant impact on the arts in Howard County.

 This year's honoree for Outstanding Artist is Brenda Kidera.
 A Howard County native, Brenda began her career in the arts as a self-employed designer/illustrator, producing advertising, design, and illustration work for a multitude clients while also painting commissioned portraits.
 Eventually the design work took a back seat to fine art.
 A classical realist, Brenda works primarily in oil and watercolor in a variety of subject matter.
 Her award-winning paintings have been exhibited extensively in juried group and solo exhibits across the U.S.